 CC: I hate being alone.
 Jeannie has a camera that she uses to spy on me while she's away.
-I like to sit and stare at the camera, so she knows that I am unhappy she's gone and after some time she comes back-I think it's working.
+I like to sit and stare at the camera, so she knows that I am unhappy she's gone and after some time she comes back - I think it's working.

-AG: I understand you're afflicted by the "zoomies," a common but frequently disruptive hyperkinetic condition for cats your age.
-How do you handle a flare-up?
+AG: I understand you're afflicted by the "zoomies," a common but frequently disruptive condition for cats your age.
+How do you handle a flare up?

-CC: Zoomies are much more manageable when both Jeannie and my best friend Izzy are around.
+CC: My favorite zoomies are when I get to play with my best friend Izzy.
+Zoomies are even better when both Izzy and Jeannie are around.
 They throw my toys so I can attack!
 Sometimes I attack their hands, but they forgive me, and we still have so much fun!
 My best advice for a case of the zoomies is to chase after a ribbon.
 A faster recovery is more likely if there's a bell attached to it!